Emergency alerts and other notifications.

 Yes, you may be in the water to assist your child.
 The Aquatic Center will have staff in the water to help as well.

-Packets will be available for pick on Friday, August 9th.
+Packets will be available for pick on the Friday before the Kids Triathlon starting at 9am.

 All un-motorized bikes are welcome!